microsoft/FluidFramework/docs/content/docs/data-structures/map.md

     }
 }
 ```
-With this nested map structure, you are able to both ensure that each field that will be collaboratively edited is stored separately and that you have a hierarchy in how you store the data in your `SharedMap` that reflects the app's data model.
+With this nested map structure, you can both ensure that each field that will be simultaneously edited is stored separately and that you have a hierarchy in how you store the data in your `SharedMap` that reflects the app's data model.

-Whenever a new task is created, you can call `container.create` to get a new `SharedMap` instance and store its handle into the `initialMap` that is provided as an `initialObject`.
-Since each additional task map would need its own unique key, you can use a random string generator, such as [uuid](https://www.npmjs.com/package/uuid), to create a new one each time and avoid any clashes.
+Whenever a new task is created, you can call `container.create` to create a new `SharedMap` instance and store its handle in the `initialMap` that is provided as an `initialObject`.
+Since each additional task map will need its own unique key, you can use a random string generator, such as [uuid](https://www.npmjs.com/package/uuid), to create a new one each time and avoid ID conflicts.

 ```javascript
 const schema = {